zijie-cai/Apple-Shortcuts/README.md

-# 🛠️ Apple Shortcut Gallery
+# 🛠️ Apple Shortcuts Gallery

 A curated collection of Apple Shortcuts designed to accelerate your daily tasks.
 Click any shortcut icon to quickly add it to your device and start using right away.